Definition: What is ‘omnichannel’?

-The nature of ‘omnichannel’ – as opposed to multi-channel – means that the designer must develop an approach that covers every possible form of customer interaction and comes up with a holistic solution, rather than just covering the most common channels such as website and mobile site.
+The nature of ‘omnichannel’ – as opposed to multi-channel marketing – means that the designer must develop an approach that covers every possible form of customer interaction and provides a holistic solution, rather than just covering the most common channels such as website and mobile site.

 Why is omnichannel experience design important?

 In 2022, ‘going online’ is a redundant phrase – we’re all online, all the time.
 The line between real-world and digital realms has all but disappeared.
 ‘Real life’ is digital, and digital is real life.